cecalderon29/Rainbow/README.md

 # Rainbow
-Leanr what a repository is all about
+Learn what a repository is all about this is a poem about rainbows
+Red
+Orange
+Blue
+Violet
+Indigo